How to connect your home theater subwoofer

 The Auralex SubDude-II isolation platform decouples your subwoofer from the floor, which gives you cleaner, tighter bass.

-Don’t worry – you can still connect your sub using one of the following two options:
+Depending on your available connections, you may be able connect your sub using one of the following two options:

 Our tech support team is here to help